ga4gh/va-spec/schema/defs/annotation/VariationNeoplasmTherapeuticResponseProposition.rst

 **Computational Definition**

-A proposition describing the role of a variation in modulating the response of a neoplasm to one or more therapeutics.
+A :ref:`Proposition` describing the role of a variation in modulating the response of a neoplasm to one or more therapeutics.

 **Information Model**